 How to Move Collections to Folders?

-To organize collections, we need to move the collections to different folders and between the folders.
+We need to move the collections to different folders and between the folders to organize collections.
 How do you move the collections to folders?
 Follow the steps below:-

 How to Create SCCM Dynamic Collection and Dynamic WQL Query?